shoebk2336/cypherx/README.md

-# Kanban Application with React + Vite
+# CypherX Kanban Application with React + Vite

-Welcome to the documentation for the Kanban application built with React, Vite, and Mantine UI.
+Welcome to the documentation for the CypherX Kanban application built with React, Vite, and Mantine UI.

 ## Project Overview